-L&D RN salaries are on a par with other nursing specialties with a median salary of $64,690 as reported by the Bureau of Labor Statistics Occupational Outlook Handbook.
+L&D RN salaries are on a par with other nursing specialties with a median salary of $66,220 as reported in May 2013 by the Bureau of Labor Statistics.
 RN salaries may be as low as about $45,630 and as high as $96,320 depending on several factors including work experience, employer, and specific nursing role.

 According to the U.S. Department of Labor, LPN job growth is projected at around 25% between 2012 and 2022, but this may not be specific to labor and delivery or hospital work.
 RN jobs overall are projected to increase by 19% over this same period of time.
 Both of these rates are considerably faster than the average rate for other occupations.
 An aging U.S. population is a major factor in this job growth that may not affect L&D nurses, but the large number of RNs who are expected to retire will create more job availability.

 With U.S. healthcare policy changes emphasizing efficient and cost-effective healthcare, CNMs (like other advanced practice nurses) will have more opportunities, and the demand will be greater in rural areas of the U.S. According to the BLS, job opportunities for CNMs should grow by 29% between 2012 and 2022.